ubicomplab/rPPG-Toolbox/README.md

   <img src="./figures/bigsmall_ex1.gif" alt="Example Multi-Task Output From BigSmall." />
 </p>

+# :page_with_curl: Using Custom Data Splits and Custom File Lists

+Best practice for rPPG model evaluation involves training and validating a model on one dataset and then evaluating (testing) the performance on additional datasets (Eg. training on PURE and testing on UBFC).
+Data splits used for training, validation, and testing are saved as .csv filelists with the default directory path set as `CACHED_PATH/DataFileLists` (this are generally auto generated).
+In cases where users would like to define their own data splits (Eg. for intra-dataset cross validation), the following steps can be used to achieve this.

+* STEP 1: Collect all file paths for the data splits's input files (An example file path would be of format `CACHED_PATH/PREPROCESSED_DATASET/*input*.npy`, eg. `405_input9.npy`).
+Ensure the corresponding `*label*.npy` files exists in the same directory as the input files.

+* STEP 2: Add all file paths to a .csv with column name `input_files`.
+We suggest creating a pandas dataframe and then saving this out to the csv.
+This .csv file is the file list for your custom data split.
+The file can be named anything as long as it has an .csv extension.

+* STEP 3: In the desired experiment config file, enter the file path of the .csv file list using keyword `FILE_LIST_PATH` in the `DATA` field of the desired train/valid/test split.
+The dataloader will load input and label files specified in this file path.

 # :scroll: Citation
 If you find our [paper](https://arxiv.org/abs/2210.00716) or this toolbox useful for your research, please cite our work.